Axion: Astrophysical axion searches

 Axion-like bosons could have a signature in astrophysical settings.
 In particular, several works have proposed axion-like particles as a solution to the apparent transparency of the Universe to TeV photons (very-high-energy gamma rays).
 It has also been demonstrated that, in the large magnetic fields threading the atmospheres of compact astrophysical objects (e.g., magnetars), photons will convert much more efficiently.
 This would in turn give rise to distinct absorption-like features in the spectra detectable by early 21st century telescopes.
 A new (2009) promising means is looking for quasi-particle refraction in systems with strong magnetic gradients.
 In particular, the refraction will lead to beam splitting in the radio light curves of highly magnetized pulsars and allow much greater sensitivities than currently achievable.
-The International Axion Observatory (IAXO) is a proposed fourth generation helioscope.

 Axions can resonantly convert into photons in the magnetospheres of neutron stars.
 The emerging photons lie in the GHz frequency range and can be potentially picked up in radio detectors, leading to a sensitive probe of the axion parameter space.
 This strategy has been used to constrain the axion–photon coupling in the mass range 5±– μeV/c^{2}, by re-analyzing existing data from the Green Bank Telescope and the Effelsberg 100 m Radio Telescope.
 A novel, alternative strategy consists of detecting the transient signal from the encounter between a neutron star and an axion minicluster in the Milky Way.